 What kind of smoked salmon to use?

-Good smoked salmon has rich flavor and bright color.
+Good smoked salmon has a rich flavor and bright color.
 If it’s very dense in color, it means it’s not thawed properly, and could have an unpleasant and mushy texture.
 You’ll need to cut them into narrow strips or roll it up before using them as fillings.

 How to select cream cheese?

-Traditionally Philadelphia branded cream cheese was used in this recipe, but any cream cheese would work.
+Traditionally Philadelphia cream cheese was used in this recipe, but any cream cheese would work.
 If you’d like to reduce the calorie intake, you can use low-fat or non-fat cream cheese.

 Other Sushi Roll Recipes You’ll Love: